 The TEACH Grant program is a program of study that is designed to prepare you to teach as a highly qualified teacher in a high-need field, which leads to a master’s degree and teaching credential.
 Claremont Graduate University participates in the TEACH Grant Program; contact the Teacher Education Department directly to verify your eligibility.

 Each academic year you will receive an official award letter from our office.
-Your awards will be broken down by term (Summer, Fall, Spring).
+Your awards will be broken down by term (Fall, Spring, and Summer).
 The awards codes can vary and may include the following:

 If you have been awarded Federal Direct Loans, complete the process here.